 Full details here

-Grand Union brings its popular Indian/Chinese collaboration to the London International Arts Festival, featuring gu zheng (Chinese harp) virtuoso Zhu Xiao Meng with Carnatic violinist Jyotsna Srikanth and tabla maestro Yousuf Ali Khan
+Grand Union brings its unique Indian/Chinese collaboration to the London International Arts Festival, featuring gu zheng (Chinese harp) virtuoso Zhu Xiao Meng with Carnatic violinist Jyotsna Srikanth and tabla maestro Yousuf Ali Khan, plus Shanti Paul Jayasinha (trumpet), Louise Elliott (tenor sax, flute) and Paul Clarvis on drums.

 Sunday November 29th, 3:00pm & 7:30pm - Undream'd Shores